risk-first/website/menagerie/Software-Dependency-Risk.md

 In essence, this is [Conway's Law](https://en.wikipedia.org/wiki/Conway%27s_law):

-> "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." — [M. Conway, Conway's Law, _Wikipedia_](https://en.wikipedia.org/wiki/Conway%27s_law)
+> "organizations which design systems ... are constrained to produce designs which are copies of the communication structures of these organizations." — [M. Conway, _Conway's Law_](https://en.wikipedia.org/wiki/Conway%27s_law)

 ## 2. Software Libraries